bbatsov/emacsredux/_posts/2026-07-17-tree-sitter-modes-still-need-a-syntax-table.md

 A few things worth keeping in mind, whether or not you touch OCaml:

-- **Tree-sitter and the syntax table are different layers.** The parser handles font-lock and structural queries; the syntax table handles character-level motion and pairing.
+- Tree-sitter and the syntax table are different layers.
+The parser handles font-lock and structural queries, while the syntax table handles character-level motion and pairing.
 A great grammar doesn't save you from getting the syntax table right.
 (See also [Customizing Font-Lock in the Age of Tree-sitter]({% post_url 2026-03-08-customizing-font-lock-in-the-age-of-tree-sitter %}).)
-- **Reach for `syntax-propertize` when a character's role is context-dependent.** Raw strings, here-docs, regex literals, character literals, JSX - anything a single syntax class can't capture.
-This is exactly what `rust-ts-mode` and `c-ts-mode` use it for, too.
+- Reach for `syntax-propertize` whenever a character's role depends on context - raw strings, here-docs, regex literals, character literals, JSX, anything a single syntax class can't capture.
+It's exactly what `rust-ts-mode` and `c-ts-mode` reach for, too.
-- **The syntax-table text properties don't affect tree-sitter font-lock.**
+- The syntax-table text properties don't affect tree-sitter font-lock.
-  They're a separate channel, so you can fix the syntactic layer without disturbing your carefully tuned highlighting.
+  They live on a separate channel, so you can fix the syntactic layer without disturbing your carefully tuned highlighting.
-- **Don't call `syntax-ppss` from inside your `syntax-propertize-function`.** It's re-entrant - `syntax-propertize` is itself driven by `syntax-ppss` - and a fragile source of subtle bugs.
+- Don't call `syntax-ppss` from inside your `syntax-propertize-function`.
+  It's re-entrant (`syntax-propertize` is itself driven by `syntax-ppss`) and a fragile source of subtle bugs.
 Match constructs whole from their opening delimiter instead, as the quoted-string rule above does, rather than asking "am I currently inside a string?".
-- **Know your string classes.** Class `"` (string quote) is delimited by the *same* character; class `|` (generic string fence) pairs up independently of the specific character.
+- Know your string classes.
+Class `"` (string quote) is delimited by the *same* character, while class `|` (generic string fence) pairs up independently of the specific character.
 The latter is handy for multi-character or asymmetric delimiters like `{tag|` ... `|tag}`.